citp/privacy-policy-historical/g/go/goo/gooverseas.com.md

 ### California Users

 Go Overseas permits residents of the State of California to use its Service, and complies with the California Business and Professions Code SSSS 22575-22579.
 If you are a California resident you may request certain information regarding our disclosure of personal information to any third parties for their direct marketing purposes.
 Various provisions throughout this Privacy Policy address requirements of the Californian privacy statutes.
 Although we do not disseminate your information to third parties without permission, you must presume that we collect electronic information from all visitors.
-You may contact ush3>Privacy@GoOverseas.comwany questions.
+You may contact [Privacy@GoOverseas.com](mailto:privacy@gooverseas.com) with any questions.

 ### Are there age requirements?